 Music and sustainability will be the focus of the conversations on stage, which will take place before each concert during the festival.
 The conversations will feature artists, politicians and other influential people from the cities that are participating – at Hanaholmen in Helsinki, the Arvo Pärt centre in Tallinn, the national libraries in Riga, Vilnius and The Royal Danish Library in Copenhagen, as well as in Mariehamn on Åland.
 The conversations will be streamed live on the website balticseafestival.com as well as being displayed on large screens in both Berwaldhallen and the participating cities.

 The first conversation will be hosted by The Black Diamond/The Royal Danish Library in Copenhagen, on Saturday, August 24, with the American conductor Alan Gilbert and Nikolaj Koppel, Danish musician and former Musical Director for the Concert Hall at Tivoli in Copenhagen.
-In Latvia, a discussion on environmental sustainability issues will take place on Sunday, August 25 at the National Library of Latvia, 16:00, with the participation of Marija Ručevska, co-founder and CEO of the Innovation and Technology Conference TechChill, and entrepreneur and former politician Maris Gailis.
+In Latvia, a discussion on environmental sustainability issues will take place on Sunday, August 25 at the National Library of Latvia, 16:00, with the participation of Dagnija Lejiņa, co-founder of the Digital Freedom Festival and entrepreneur and former politician Maris Gailis.
 On the final day of the festival, the conversation will be held live at Berwaldhallen in Stockholm with the Swedish climate scientist Johan Kuylenstierna and the Swedish and Sami musician and artist Sofia Jannok on stage.

 The full programme, biographies and more information are available at www.balticseafestival.com